Explain the law under the Criminal Procedure Code, 1973 relating to the sentence in case of conviction of several offences at a trial.

 Answer

-(b) the aggregate punishment shall not exceed twice the amount of punishment which the Court is competent to inflict for a single offence.
+• The combined punishment for all offences should not exceed twice the maximum punishment that the Court could give for a single offence.

 Section 71 of IPC talks about the Limit of punishment of offences made up of several offences.
 It states that where anything which is an offence is made up of parts, any of which parts is itself an offence, the offender shall not be punished with the punishment of more than one of such his offences unless it is so expressly provided.